Elaine Sciolino

-Elaine Sciolino is a contributing writer and former Paris bureau chief for The New York Times based in Paris.
+Elaine Sciolino is an American journalist and author.
+She is a contributing writer and former Paris bureau chief for The New York Times based in Paris.
 She has written six books.

 Early life

 A native of Buffalo, New York, Elaine Sciolino grew up in its Italian-American neighborhood on the city’s West Side.
 Her father, Anthony Sciolino, was the founder and owner of Latina Importing Company, an Italian specialty food store in Niagara Falls.
 Her mother, Jeannette Limeri Sciolino, was a homemaker and part-time painter.

 Sciolino attended Holy Angels Elementary School, Holy Angels Academy, and Canisius College, a Jesuit-run liberal arts college, graduating summa cum laude.
 She studied French history in graduate school at New York University on a National Defense Education Act IV doctoral fellowship.
 She received a master's degree and finished her doctoral courses and exams, but never wrote her doctoral dissertation on Louis-Sébastien Mercier, the eighteenth-century writer considered to be the first street reporter of Paris.